 M.A. in Education

 The Master of Arts degree seeks to prepare professionals to address the mental health and relational needs of culturally different populations.
 It is delivered in Hybrid (both online and "face-to-face") format, with the majority of its courses offered online, and face-to-face courses designed as 3-5 day workshops.

 The degree covers contemporary mental health practices that focus on mental health recovery and trauma-informed care including integrated recovery and strength-based approaches.
-This degree is a wonderful building block for individuals interested in being better equipped to work with the mental health needs of their clients and/or students, develop professionals’ skills to work in a wide range of helping related fields and uncover leadership and relational skills that are critical to working with the lives diverse populations.
+This degree is a wonderful building block for individuals interested in being better equipped to work with the mental health needs of their clients and/or students, develop professionals’ skills to work in a wide range of helping related fields and uncover leadership and relational skills that are critical to working with diverse populations.

 Online & Face-to-Face